jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

     raise_exception

-  and the terminal shows a NameError_
+  which gives me a NameError_

   .. code-block:: python